GennadyGS/CubeSharp/CubeSharp.md

 cube.Slice(^1, "2007");
 ```

-In order to slice by multiple dimensions at once you can use overloads of `Slice(...)` method, which take multiple indexes or multiple pairs or dimension numbers and indexes in form of [parameter array](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params).
+To slice by multiple dimensions at once, use overloads of `Slice(...)` that take multiple indexes or pairs of dimension numbers and indexes as a [params](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/params) array.

 ```csharp
 // Returns the cube slice by customer ID "A" and year 2007